TYRONEMICHAEL/tuist-composable-architecture/README.md

 tuist scaffold example
 ```

 This will generate a fully functional Todo example project together with tests.
-This is the original TCA todo example that is using the Micro
+This is the original TCA todo example that is using the Microfeatures architecture

 ## References